by Tracy Johnson

 While some listeners may be upset with a flip to all Christmas, the marketing aspect is valuable.
 Viewed as a marketing strategy, playing all Christmas music is a way to reflect the mood of your market.
 In that way, risk is mitigated.

-If you decide to go all-Christmas, your next decision is when to turn it on.
-The traditional time to switch is sometimes over Thanksgiving weekend (in the US.
-That’s usually around the last weekend of the month of November).
+The traditional time to switch is over Thanksgiving weekend (in the US).
+That’s usually around the last weekend of the month of November.

 I’d make the case to do it on the Tuesday or Wednesday before Thanksgiving to take advantage of the tune-in before folks get on the road for the long weekend.